-Constructed c.1971 to designs by Lee Reading & Associates, 212 Whitechapel Road has long been associated with the The Whitechapel Mission.
-Its history can be traced back to the late eighteenth century when the Countess of Huntingdon funded the purchase of a former theatre building in order to precipitate its conversion into the Zion Chapel for her Connexion (a non-conformist group of Calvinistic Methodists).
-Likely the situated on the site of present-day St Boniface, the Church's occupation of their first building continued through a mid-nineteenth century fire and rebuilding.
-By the 1870s the Connexion appears to have re-located to 'New' Zion Chapel on Whitechapel Road and later assumed the name of Brunswick Hall in 1900.
-In 1906 it was sold to the Primitive Methodists.
-Since the eighteenth-century, buildings associated to the Connexion have consistently been used for social and evangelical work with the local poor, and the Whitechapel Road site, with its central hall and attached tenements, latterly functioned as a counterpart to the Working Lads' Institute.
-The present building incorporates a daycare centre and thirteen self-contained flats and continues to serve the area's homeless.
+Constructed 1969-71 to designs by Lee Reading & Associates, 212 Whitechapel Road has long been associated with the The Whitechapel Mission.
+Its history can be traced back to the late eighteenth century when the Countess of Huntingdon funded the purchase of a former theatre building in order to precipitate its conversion into the Sion Chapel for her Connexion (a non-conformist group of Calvinistic Methodists).
+Situated on the site of present-day St Boniface, this congregation's occupation of its first building continued into the 1860s.
+Following relocation to this site the 'New' Sion Chapel was built facing on Whitechapel Road in 1866–7.
+Following a transfer to a group of Independents in the 1890s the building assumed the name Brunswick Congregational Chapel.
+In 1906 it was sold to the Primitive Methodists for use by the Whitechapel Mission which from the 1920s provided night-time shelter for homeless men here.
+The present building originally comprised a chapel above shops, an assembly hall, offices, a hostel and a basement shelter for down and outs.
+The hostel has been converted to flats, but the mission continues to serve the area's homeless.